 Overview

-The definition of peak demand reduction in the EE Rule of the PUCT evolved since 1999 when the present framework for utility programs was established.
-Before TRM 4.0, deemed savings values and algorithms for peak demand reduction and coincidence factors (CF) reflected different definitions and requirements within the EE Rule that were in place at the time the PUCT approved the values.
-Depending upon when the peak demand reduction estimates and CFs were developed, these values may have reflected:

-The effect of the measure at the time of the utility’s expected system peak;

-The average demand reduction of a measure across a subset of the full peak demand period specified in the rule; or

-The maximum hourly impact of a measure within the peak hours specified in the rule, regardless of whether the time of the maximum impact coincided with the utility’s peak demand.

-This section of the TRM achieves two purposes: 1) presents an overview of the approach developed by Frontier Associates to establish the summer peak hours/window and winter peak hours/window to be used for calculating the peak demand reduction or CF for measures, and 2) provides clear guidance to calculate peak demand reduction and CFs based on these established winter and summer peak hours/windows.
+This section of the TRM achieves two purposes: 1) presents an overview of the approach to establish the summer peak hours/window and winter peak hours/window to be used for calculating the peak demand reduction or CF for measures, and 2) provides clear guidance to calculate peak demand reduction and CFs based on these established winter and summer peak hours/windows.

 The end objective is to have a consistent approach to estimate peak demand reductions across measures.
-Recognizing that it is not practical to update the peak demand reduction estimates in the TRM all at once, peak demand estimates will be updated to reflect this approach following the process to identify updates for the TRM as specified in TRM 3.0 Volume 1, Section 2.
-Any updates will also be noted in the TRM Appendix B, Peak Demand Reduction Documentation spreadsheet.
 Additionally, demand reduction estimates for measures submitted through the petition process will also be reviewed for consistency with the approach.

 Approach to Identifying Peak Hours